-- The 1833 site of Fort Nisqually (the site is owned by City of DuPont and within the Old Fort Lake subarea planning area) - The 1843 site of Fort Nisqually (the site is on privately owned land) - The site of the Methodist / Episcopal Mission (the site is on privately owned land) - The Wilkes Observatory site (site is owned by the City of DuPont and within the Old Fort Lake subarea planning area) - In the early 20th Century the DuPont Company placed a historical marker on the spot of the Wilkes Observatory.
-This marker still stands on the site)
+- The 1883 site of Fort Nisqually (the site is owned by City of DuPont and within the Old Fort Lake subarea planning area) - The 1843 site of Fort Nisqually (the site is privately owned) - The site of the Methodist / Episcopal Mission (located on private land; not publicly accessible) - The Wilkes Observatory site (site is owned by the City of DuPont and within the Old Fort Lake subarea planning area) - In the early 20th Century the DuPont Company placed a historical marker on the spot of the Wilkes Observatory.
+This marker still stands on the site.